Mount Evans 2021

 Travel Tips

-Continue the 14 mile scenic drive and experience breathtaking views of mountain lakes, alpine meadows, bristlecone pine forests, and undisturbed tundra.
+Experience breathtaking views of mountain lakes, alpine meadows, bristlecone pine forests, and undisturbed tundra.
 You may even see marmots, mountain goats and other wildlife ~ Please do not feed the animals.

 Stop at the Mount Goliath Nature Center to witness impeccable 360 views, guided garden explorations, and seasonally offered shuttle service by Denver Botanic Gardens from the top of the M. Walter Pesman Trail to the Dos Chappell Nature Center.

-Round out the drive by reaching the Summit parking lot, stretch your legs while you explore the Crest House ruins or challenge your lungs with a short climb to the Summit of Mount Evans.
+Round out the drive by reaching the Summit parking lot, stretch your legs while you explore the Crest House ruins or challenge your lungs with a short climb to the Summit of Mount Blue Sky.
 View incredible sights of the Front Range, Continental Divide and many of the flora and fauna life zones found at the Arctic Circle.

 Visit www.cotrip.org or download the CDOT Mobile App for up to date traffic information provided by the Colorado Department of Transportation